Maxed-Out Credit Card: Consequences and Steps to Bounce Back

 Consider Personal Loans

 Another way to bounce back from maxing out on a credit card is to take out a personal loan to pay off your credit card debt.
-This might make sense financially if you qualify for a lower interest rate with the loan than you have on your credit cards.
+This might make sense financially if you qualify for a lower interest rate than you have on your credit cards.
 It could also simplify the payment process by rolling all your debts into a single loan.

 The Takeaway